annikaxlune/annikaxlune.github.io/index.md

-Welcome to my Blog 👋
+Welcome to my Blog!

-I'm a rising freshman from Texas.
+I'm a freshman from Texas.

 Created this to serve as a memory log during my highschool years.